-Contributions to defined contribution superannuation plans are expensed when employees have rendered service entitling them to the contributions.
+Contributions to defined contribution superannuation plans are expensed when employees have entitling them to the contributions.

-Property, plant and equipment (including software)
+(i) Property, plant and equipment (including software)

-Buildings held for use in the production or supply of goods or services, or for administrative purposes, are carried in the statement of financial position at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+Buildings held for use in the production or supply of goods or services, or for administrative purpose statement of financial position at cost, less any subsequent accumulated depreciation and subsequinpairment losses.

 Plant and equipment are stated at cost less accumulated depreciation and impairment.
-Construction in progress is stated at cost.
-Cost includes expenditure that is directly attributable to the acquisition or construction of the item.
-In the event that settlement of all or part of the purchase consideration is deferred, cost is determined by discounting the amounts payable in the future to their present value as at the date of acquisition.
+Construct the event that settlement of all or part of the purchase consideration is deferred, cost is determine the amounts payable in the future to their present value as at the date of acquisition.